 The on-demand catalog is deep but inconsistent.
 You can watch more than three hundred episodes of NCIS, for example, but you can only watch seven episodes of The Big Bang Theory.
 In most cases, this comes down to whether CBS produced the show (so you get all the episodes) or some other company did (so you don’t).

 You can watch classic TV shows like the original Hawaii Five-O, The Brady Bunch, and Cheers.
 Classic TV fans will notice that Cheers originally aired on NBC and The Brady Bunch was an ABC show.
 You’ll also be missing CBS-broadcast icons like The Honeymooners, The Beverly Hillbillies, and The Bob Newhart Show.
 Nobody ever said TV licensing deals made sense.

 This service has a lot of must-see original content, as well.
-It’s the only place you’ll be able to catch Star Trek Discovery, the new Star Trek Picard series, and the new Twilight Zone remake featuring Jordan Peele.
+It’s the only place you’ll be able to catch Star Trek Discovery, the upcoming Star Trek Picard series, and the new Twilight Zone remake featuring Jordan Peele.

 For the on-demand side of things, CBS takes a light approach with ads.
 Movies-watchers don’t see them, but subscribers at the “Limited Commercial” level will get ads during on-demand TV episodes.
 A sixty-second commercial leads off every stream.